AlanRace/SpectralAnalysis/docs/CONTRIBUTING.md

 Bug reports should be as detailed as possible.
 Maintainers need enough information to be able to recreate the issue to start to fix it.

-## Use a Consistent Coding Style

-## License
-By contributing, you agree that your contributions will be licensed under its Apache Licence 2.0.